3 Connecticut School Districts Were Hacked: What You Need To Know

 In this case, it is believed that no private information was stolen.
 The data was simply locked in a ransomware attack designed to extort money from the school district.
 The attack was successful in getting into the system, but it sounds like there was a backup in place that allowed data to be restored relatively quickly.

-As George mentioned in his NBC Connecticut interview, ransomware attacks on schools is “an epidemic.”
+As mentioned in the NBC Connecticut interview, ransomware attacks on schools is “an epidemic.”
 The Governor of Louisiana recently declared a state of emergency over the issue.
 Ransomware usually gets into the system through a phishing attack in which an employee unwittingly clicks a malicious link or downloads an attachment sent by a hacker.
 Once ransomware is in the system, having a reliable backup system—as NHPS appears to have had in this case—is often the difference between losing the data and recovering it.

 Wallingford Public Schools Data Breach